mblackonline/archived-mblackonline.github.io/README.md

-## I've created this site to share some information about myself, and to assist in learning how to use git/GitHub.
+## I created this site to improve my knowledge about web development, share my knowledge with others, and connect with other people who are passionate about technology.

 <br>